circleci/circleci-docs/jekyll/_cci2/oom.md

 or any Java processes launched directly.
 See the `JVM_OPTS` section below for more details.

+The above environment variables are listed below, along with details on why to choose one over another.

 ### `_JAVA_OPTIONS`

 This Java environment variable takes precedence over all others.